DougTownsend/problem-session-grader-ece209/README.md

 This currently only works for the old style zylabs.
 I will modify this to add support for the new style once we get to a problem session that uses it.

+If students get permission to go to a different section, those grades must be checked manually.

 1. Export the attendance sheet to CSV and place in main directory (same directory as grade.py)
 2. Download the submission log from zybooks.
 For the old style zylabs that do not have the built in VSCode environment open the lab section in zybooks, go to "Lab statistics and submissions" and click "Download log of all runs."
 For